WelkinU/ThreadedVideoLoader/README.md

         #do some processing

 #### Indexing and List Slicing
-    frame100 = vid[100]                 #get the 100th frame of the video, [] not supported for video streams
+    frame100 = vid[100]                 #get the 100th frame of the video - first frame of a video is 0
-    lastFrame = vid[-1]                 #negative indexes work too reversedVideoSpedUp = vid[::-2]     #List-like slicing.
-Use precache_frames for fast slicing on large slices
+    lastFrame = vid[-1]                 #negative indexes work too slicedList = vid[50:100:-2]         #list-like slicing.
+Use precache_frames for fast repeated slicing on large slices

 #### Easy Access to Video Parameters
     numFrames = len(vid)                #Get the frame length of the video.
 Can also do vid.frame_count